Prime Medical College

 Prime Medical College (PMC) (প্রাইম মেডিকেল কলেজ) is a private medical school in Bangladesh, established in 2008.
 It is located in Pirzabad, on the western fringes of Rangpur.
-It is affiliated with University of Rajshahi under the Faculty of Medicine.
+It is affiliated with Rajshahi Medical University.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognised by the Bangladesh Medical and Dental Council.

 History

-Md.
-Akkas Ali Sarker established Prime Medical College in 2008.
-Instruction began in 2008.
+Prime Medical College was established in 2008.

 Campus

 The college is located in Pirzabad, on the western fringes of Rangpur, along the Rangpur–Badarganj road.
 The main buildings on campus are: an academic building, separate hostels for men and women, and Prime Medical College Hospital, the college's 750-bed teaching hospital.

-A medical institute, and a nursing college share the campus.
-Prime Institute of Science and Medical Technology offers a four-year Bachelor of Science (BSc) degree in health technology (laboratory) under Rajshahi University's Faculty of Medicine, and a four-year diploma in medical technology under the State Medical Faculty (SMF), Dhaka.
-Prime Nursing College offers a four-year Basic Bachelor of Science in Nursing and a two-year Post-basic BSc in Nursing under Rajshahi University's Faculty of Medicine.